bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 Things to know when using tooltips:

 - Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-- Tooltips with zero-length titles are never displayed.
-- Specify container: 'body' (default) to avoid rendering problems in more complex components (like input groups, button groups, etc).
+- Specify container: 'body' (the default) to avoid rendering problems in more complex components (like input groups, button groups, etc).
 - Triggering tooltips on hidden elements will not work.
 - Tooltips for `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, tooltips will be centered.
 Use